 ii Corporate forms and corporate tax framework

-Real estate companies are subject to corporate income tax (IRES) at a rate of 24 per cent on a tax base equal to the net income resulting from the profit-and-loss account, duly adjusted according to the tax rules.
+Real estate companies are subject to corporate income tax (IRES) at a rate of 24 per cent on a tax base equal to the net income resulting from the profit and loss account, duly adjusted according to the tax rules.

-In particular, interest expenses are deductible according to the following rules:
+Interest expenses are deductible according to the following rules:

 iii Direct investment in real estate